totalspectrum/spin2cpp/Readme.txt

   Automatically add a C++ main() function that will invoke the default Spin method.
 Use this on top level objects only.

---preproc
+--nopre
-  Run a very simple pre-processor on the Spin code before parsing it.
+  Skip the preprocessor.
+Normally spin2cpp runs a very simple preprocessor on the input.
+The pre-processor understands only
-  The pre-processor understands only #define (of simple macros, no parameters), #ifdef, #ifndef, #else, #endif, and #error.
+  #define (of simple macros, no parameters), #ifdef, #ifndef, #else,
+  #endif, and #error.
+Use of the preprocessor should not normally
+  cause any issues, but it is still experimental.

+-Dname=val
+  Define a symbol for the preprocessor.

 LIMITATIONS
 ===========